 - Create a working schedule that suits your lifestyle

-The British government will make final amendments to its flexible working directive in 2017.
+The British Government will make final amendments to its flexible working directive in 2017.
 This will compel employers to consider all requests for flexible working hours.
 This is a huge breakthrough for the modern employee, who can now create a working schedule for a productive work-life balance.
-This will enable you to work considerably smarter, tailoring your schedule to meet your needs without sacrificing hours or salary.
+This will enable you to tailor your schedule to meet your needs, without sacrificing your salary.

 - Market your skills as a freelancer

 From the perspective of career progression, it may be worth considering becoming a freelancer.
-Marketable skills, like content creation and website development, are in demand in the freelance market offering a unique opportunity to work independently.
-This could see you forge your own career security, create your own work schedule and manage additional commitments.
-Freelancers are paid considerably more than nine-to-five employees, making it possible to earn greater levels of income with fewer completed hours.
+Marketable skills, like content creation and website development, are in high demand in the freelance market, offering a unique opportunity to work independently.
+On average, freelancers are paid more per hour than nine-to-five employees, making it possible to earn greater levels of income while maintaining a desirable work-life balance.

 Many of us see higher income as the main goal in our working lives.
 However, we don’t often consider the sacrifices we have to make to our personal lives, when considering the demands of higher-income roles.